|Trip Duration:||5 days|

 |Best season:||March - June / September-November|

-Marsyangdi River situated between the mountains in the far western region of Nepal offers one of the best rafting expeditions starting with a deep and pathless gorge slowly descending to the dry landscapes.
-The lower part of the river consists of deep canyon that is lightly populated with the wildlife.
-The experience of flowing along the river watching the captivating views of some finest jungles, varied wildlife along the river banks, magnificent Himalayas and mountains views, canyons and gorges is one of the best combination of adventure and excitement.
+Marsyangdi River situated between the mountains in the far western region of Nepal offers one of the best rafting expeditions.
+It starts with a deep and pathless gorge slowly descending to the dry landscapes.
+The experience of flowing along the river watching the captivating views of some finest jungles, wildlife, river banks are magnificent.
+Himalayas and mountains views, canyons and gorges are one of the best combinations of adventure and excitement.